-Sweden’s Policy for Global Development (PGD), provides the central framework for Swedish development cooperation and aims to create coherence and closer collaborations between all sectors of society in working towards achieving an equitable and sustainable global development.
+Sweden’s Policy for Global Development (PGD) and the policy framework for Swedish development cooperation and humanitarian assistance, provide the outline for Swedish development cooperation, focusing on creating coherence and closer collaboration between all sectors of society in working towards achieving equitable and sustainable global development.
 This entails engaging a range of different public and private actors such as national and local authorities, civil society, the private sector and trade unions.
+The policy framework takes the current global development situation as its point of departure and relates to the 2030 Agenda, the commitments on development financing and the Paris Agreement on climate change.

 Sida collaborates with the private sector, engaging corporate actors in thought partnerships to contribute to global poverty reduction and to promote inclusive and sustainable business models that enable people living in poverty to improve the quality of their lives.
 Discovering new and innovative ways to engage private sector actors in global development is not only seen as a mean to boost economic growth but also to leverage private sector resources that are valuable for reaching development objectives and poverty alleviation.